Lightroom Since Its’ First Release

 To create the galleries, I used the Web module.
 Once again, being integrated with Library, selecting images was very easy.
 The galleries themselves were most impressive.

-Now that I use PhotoShelter for my images (and Word Press for the pages and posts), I no longer use the Web module of Lightroom.
-There may, however, be a time in the future when I need this again.
+Now that I use PhotoShelter for my web site, I no longer use the Web module of Lightroom.

 Lightroom is the only software I use to process, catalog and print my images.
-I use the desktop version, in part because I want to see the full image when I’m working on it, not a smaller version on the iPhone or iPad.
+I use the desktop version, in part because I want to see the full image when I’m working on it.

-This is really the photographer’s software, and (in my opinion), well worth the investment.
+This is really photographer’s software, and (in my opinion), well worth the investment.